HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

     3. Click **Export keys**.

-    **Note:** If you have modified your federated repository properties, such as the realm name of the federated repository, re-export your LTPA keys and copy them to the Security Access Manager server, to the same location that you used to create the Security Access Manager junctions.
+    **Note:** If you have modified your federated repository properties, such as the realm name of the federated repository, re-export your LTPA keys and copy them to the Security Verify Access server, to the same location that you used to create the Security Verify Access junctions.
 See [Step 4](t_secure_with_tam.md#StepUseTheExportedLTPAKeyToCo...) for more details.

-4. Use the exported LTPA key to configure the transparent path junctions in Security Access Manager.
+4. Use the exported LTPA key to configure the transparent path junctions in Security Verify Access.

-    1. Copy the file containing the LTPA keys that you exported in [Step 3](t_secure_with_tam.md#StepToSupportSSOWithTheLightwe...) to the Security Access Manager server.
+    1. Copy the file containing the LTPA keys that you exported in [Step 3](t_secure_with_tam.md#StepToSupportSSOWithTheLightwe...) to the Security Verify Access server.

-    2. In Security Access Manager, click **Secure Web Settings** \> **Global Keys** \> **LTPA Keys**.
+    2. In Security Verify Access, click **Secure Web Settings** \> **Global Keys** \> **LTPA Keys**.

     3. In the LTPA Key Files area, click **Manage** \> **Import**